xiix0/scam/README.md

-You will live to see your grandchildren.
+Caution: breathing may be hazardous to your health.